molnarp/stratosphere-workshop-template/README.md

 ## First task ##

-you have to update the pom.xml to the latest version. then run `mvn package`
+you have to update the pom.xml to the latest version. then run `mvn package` to get a jar file

+check https://stratosphere.eu/wiki/doku.php/wiki:executepactprogram for details how to start it.

 ## Second task ##